-USPAP is the quality control standards applicable for real property, personal property, intangibles and business valuation appraisal analysis and reports in the U.S. and its territories.
+The Uniform Standards of Professional Appraisal Practice otherwise known as USPAP are the quality control standards applicable for real property, personal property, intangibles and business valuation appraisal analysis and reports in the U.S. and its territories.
 USPAP was first developed in the 1980s by a joint committee representing the major U.S. and Canadian appraisal organizations and congress.

 USPAP Standards Rule 8-3

 Each written personal property appraisal report must contain a signed certification that is similar in content to the following form:

 I certify that, to the best of my knowledge and belief:

 — the statements of fact contained in this report are true and correct.

 — the reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions.

 — I have no (or the specified) present or prospective interest in the property that is the subject of this report and no (or the specified) personal interest with respect to the parties involved.